 A: One of India's cheapest tourist towns.
 Budget guesthouse: INR 500-1,000/night.
 Thali meal: INR 80-150.
 Auto-rickshaw anywhere in town: INR 30-50.
 Camel ride (2 hours): INR 500-800.
 You can do a full day for under INR 1,500 ($18).

-Q: Do I need to dress conservatively?
+Q: Do you need to dress conservatively?

 A: Pushkar's bazaar is excellent for Rajasthani textiles (block-printed fabric, embroidered bags, leather sandals), silver jewelry, and rose products (rose water, rose oil, dried rose petals).
 Bargain hard — the first price is usually 3-4 times what locals pay.
 Start at 40% of the quoted price and negotiate.